mguentner/safestore/README.md

 store arbitrary data under a key authenticated using e-mail accounts (passwordless).

-Authentication only needs to happen once as long as the client can (locally store) the refresh token and also refreshed regularly.
+Authentication only needs to happen once as long as the client can (locally store) the refresh token and also refreshes regularly.

 # Usage